LIBR 299: Thesis

 In the semester immediately following the filing of the Thesis Form, the student will enroll in LIBR 299 Thesis, for 3 semester units, to carry out the proposed research and to write the thesis.
 To enroll in LIBR 299, the student must first obtain a permission number from the Chair of their Thesis Committee.
 If the thesis is not completed within the semester in which a student enrolls in Libr 299 an RP (report in progress) grade will be awarded.
 Effective Fall 2012 students who have an RP (report in progress) will be required to sign up for a 1 unit class called University Studies 290 each semester (after the initial semester of Libr 299) until they complete the thesis-per Academic Senate policy F11-2 www.sjsu.edu/senate/docs/F11-2.pdf.

 University Studies 290 is only available in Special Session.
 Regular session students who have an RP will be switched to special session.
 The fee for University Studies 290 is $280.
-Students will not be able to enroll in UNVS 290 through MySJSU.
-They must fill out the following form and submit it to Vicki Robison, SLIS Student Services Coordinator, prior to the start of each semester: http://special.sjsu.edu/pdf/registration-add-or-drop-form.pdf Students who have RPs on their records prior to S12 are not subject to this policy.
+Students with RP grades will be notified by the Registrar's office when they can enroll in UNVS 290.
+It will be after the last day to add for the semester.
+Students who have RPs on their records prior to S12 are not subject to this policy.

 - The student presents the thesis draft to the Thesis Chair for initial review, with the other committee members reading the draft only after the Thesis Chair's screening.
 The student should not attempt to submit a finished document before the Thesis Chair and other committee members have had an opportunity to evaluate the work.
 The student is advised to present each section of the thesis draft to the Thesis Chair as it is completed, instead of submitting the whole thesis draft in one bundle.